itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/borneo_zoom.svg">
 </figure>

 This is just a flattened satellite image, in reality there's hills and mountains.
-It's important to account for this, because elevation affects the movement of species:
+So let's combine the above satellite image with another satellite image, this time for elevation:

 <figure class="connectivity-image">
 	    <img